velexi-research/VLXI-Cookiecutter-DVC-Dataset/README.md

-     where `DVC_REMOTE` is the URL of the remote storage for the dataset (e.g., the path to a directory on the local file system or the URL to the S3 bucket). __Note__: if desired, the name "storage" can be replaced by a different name.
+     where `DVC_REMOTE` is the URL of the remote storage for the dataset (e.g., the path to a directory on the local file system or the URL to the S3 bucket). ___Note___: if desired, the name "storage" can be replaced by a different name.

 7. Finish setting up the new dataset.

    * Verify the copyright year and owner in the copyright notice.

-     __Note__.
-If the software is licensed under Apache License 2.0, the software copyright notice is located in the `NOTICE` file.
+     ___Note___.
+If the software components of the dataset are licensed under Apache License 2.0, the software copyright notice is located in the `NOTICE` file.
 Otherwise, the software copyright notice is located in the `LICENSE` file.

    * Update the Python package dependencies to the latest available versions.